-Adults and children aged 12 and over with a severely weakened immune system are being offered a third COVID-19 vaccine dose to complete their primary vaccine course.
+Adults and children aged 12 and over with a severely weakened immune system are being offered a third COVID-19 vaccine dose.
+This completes their primary vaccine course.

-Once these individuals have completed their 3 dose primary course, they will be offered a booster dose with a minimum of 3 months between their third primary dose and their booster dose.
+Once they have completed their 3 dose primary course, they will be offered a booster vaccination.
+There needs to be a minimum of 3 months between the third primary vaccination and the booster vaccination.

 Household contacts of immunosuppressed people